 By modern standards, Castlevania has a handful of problems, especially compared to later entries in the series.
 Still, it’s tough to write a list of the best Castlevania games without paying homage to the original.
 Known for its knuckle-busting difficulty, Castlevania set the tone for a series that’s now more than 30 years old.

 With Belmont’s Revenge, we have our first taste of Castlevania’s confusing naming conventions.
-It’s actually the fifth game released chronologically, but the name comes from the fact that it was the second title released on Game Boy.
+It’s actually the fifth game released chronologically, but the name comes from the fact that it was the second title released as a Game Boy game.
 Although lacking compared to later Castlevania titles, Belmont’s Revenge is the best game the series has seen on Game Boy.

-Breaking from the 2D sidescrolling roots of the series, Lords of Shadow is a 3D action-adventure game, originally released for the Xbox 360 and PlayStation 3 in 2010.
+Breaking from the 2D sidescrolling roots of the series, Lords of Shadow is a 3D action-adventure game originally released as an Xbox 360 game and PlayStation 3 game in 2010.
 Hideo Kojima, director of the Metal Gear series and Death Stranding, actually helped produce Lords of Shadow, and although it’s a break from Castlevania tradition, it’s one of the better action games of the era.

 Slightly before the release of Lords of Shadow, Konami released The Adventure ReBirth exclusively for WiiWare.
 ReBirth is a re-creation of the first Castlevania title released on Game Boy, The Adventure.
 Often hailed as one of the worst Castlevania games of all time, The Adventure features dated visuals and unforgiving difficulty, both of which were fixed with ReBirth.